 I’ve had several moments in recovery when I realized that things I assumed to be true were really delusions of depression.
 Some were long-held beliefs about myself, others were briefly held convictions that were too far from reality to maintain for long.
-I know that psychiatrists wouldn’t call these delusions of the sort linked to psychosis, but when I recall how often they dominated my mind, I need a strong word to capture their chilling effect on my life.
+Psychiatrists probably wouldn’t call these delusions of the sort linked to psychosis, but when I recall how often they dominated my mind, I need a strong word to capture their chilling effect on my life.

 From childhood on, I believed I was being watched and judged.
 I didn’t bother to think about that much since it seemed so self-evident.
 The stress of being under someone’s eye never left me, and their judgment was always negative.
 Long after I realized that this wasn’t true, I kept having to remind myself that there was no one looking my way.
 Sometimes I had to scan the nearby houses just to be sure.